Extracurricular Clinical Experiences (Shadowing)

 Setting up Extracurricular Clinical Experiences (Shadowing)

-1. Contacting the various departmental medical student program offices to inquire about the availability of faculty – at this time, students can determine expectations, goals, and frequency of shadowing;
+• Start by contacting the various departmental medical student program offices to inquire about the availability of faculty – at this time, expectations, goals, and frequency of shadowing can be determined.

-2. Students must notify the medical director’s office of any shadowing experiences done at the Harborview Medical Center (HMC)**;
+1. Students must notify the medical director’s office of any shadowing experiences done at the Harborview Medical Center (HMC).

-Students within the region (i.e., Spokane, Wyoming, Alaska, Montana, and Idaho) should contact their sites for more information about shadowing experiences:
+Students within the region (i.e., Spokane, Wyoming, Alaska, Montana, and Idaho) should refer to the Extracurricular Clinical Experience Policy webpage and contact their sites for more information about shadowing experiences:

 ContactSite LocationEmail Address